Rubidium iodide: Applications

 Rubidium iodide is used as a component of eye drops, in which it is sold in Romania under the name Rubjovit (containing 8 mg/ml RbI).
-Another product is Polijodurato^{®}.
+Another product is Polijodurato.
 However, there are studies that show that rubidium iodide has allergy-triggering and inflammation-causing side effects.
-Homeopathic products containing rubidium iodide are available under the name 'Rubidium iodatum'.
+Homeopathic products containing rubidium iodide are available under the name Rubidium iodatum.
 In the past, towards the end of the 19th century, it was used to treat syphilis.

-It found isolated use in organic synthesis, for example for the targeted saponification of a polymethylated phosphate.
+Rubidium iodide has isolated uses in organic synthesis, for example for the targeted saponification of a polymethylated phosphate.

+Reactions

+Rubidium iodide reacts with halogens to form polyhalides: RbI_{3}, RbICl_{2}, RbICl_{4}.